The requirement for co-authoring in Office documents are:

 - PowerPoint: On all devices and versions more recent than Office 2010

-- Excel: In the the web browser version of Excel and in the latest desktop version of Excel for Office 365
+- Excel: In the the web browser version of Excel and in the latest desktop version of Excel for Microsoft 365

-- The documents need to have modern file formats:
+- The documents need to be of these file formats:

 - Word: .docx

 - Excel: .xlsx